Correlation distances in social networks: Introduction

 By drawing parallels with spin systems, such as that described by the Ising model, one can argue that system components may exert influence indirectly, beyond their immediate neighbourhood.
 This is captured in the idea of \textit{correlation length}.
 In the Ising model, while an individual spin has no direct interaction with more distant spins, a re-orientation of a spin can influence its neighbours causing a disturbance to propagate over a large area of the lattice, modelling the observed behaviour of ferromagnets.
 Regions separated by more than this characteristic distance can be thought of as essentially independent~\cite{Wilson}.
 Here we examine whether degree correlations in complex networks exist beyond those found between nearest neighbours.

 In this work we study correlations on undirected, unweighted networks as a function of network distance.
 The most elementary feature of a network node is its \textit{degree}, defined as the number of edges adjacent to that node.
 The network-wide correlation between degrees of neighbouring nodes is commonly known as \textit{assortativity}~\cite{Newman2002}.
-A network with strong degree correlations between nodes is called assortative, and with anti-correlations, disassortative.
+A network with positive degree correlations between nodes is called assortative, and with negative correlations, disassortative.
 We use the shortest path length between two nodes to represent the distance, when this is greater than one we are moving beyond the traditional nearest neighbours.

 In social networks, where node degree represents the number of friends that an individual has, assortativity indicates that popular individuals tend to have popular friends, and unpopular individuals unpopular friends.
 This notion is related to that of \textit{homophily}, whereby individuals associate with people similar to themselves.
-This leads to a tendancy of individuals to associate mostly with others of a similar race or ethnicity, age, religion or interest~\cite{McPherson2001}.
+This leads to a tendency for individuals to associate mostly with others of a similar race or ethnicity, age, religion or interest~\cite{McPherson2001}.

 Previous studies have suggested that nodes' influence may extend beyond the immediate neighbourhood in social networks (e.g.~\cite{C+F2007}).
 It has even been claimed that individuals can have up to ``three degrees of influence'' on other nodes in a network~\cite{C+F2009}; though serious questions have been raised about the methods of these studies~\cite{Lyons2011}.
 Here we use the assortativity at different distances to test this.
-We use one co-authorship network in three time points, if nodes are expected to influence each other at a distance, na\"ively we might expect the beyond nearest neighbour correlations to increase over time.
+In particular, we use a co-authorship network sampled at three distinct time points.
+If nodes are expected to influence each other at a distance, na\"ively we might expect the beyond nearest neighbour correlations (between both degrees and number of publications) to increase over time.

+Related works have examined how correlations vary with distance, typically using the length of the shortest path between two nodes as a measure of the distance between them.
+Arcagni et al.~\cite{Arcagni} apply three different methods to understand higher-order assortativity; a random-walk based approach, a path-based approach and a degree-based path approach.